 Your well-being is also a central part of the annual staff development talk that you have with the PhD coordinator.
-However, if you begin to experience any symptoms of stress, you should come to the PhD coordinator right away, so he/she can help you.
+However, if you begin to experience any symptoms of stress, you should come to the PhD coordinator right away to get support.

-One that can be done is to offer you psychological counselling through the university.
+The PhD coordinator can offer you psychological counselling through the university.
 If you prefer, this counselling is also available on anonymous basis, see https://medarbejdere.au.dk/en/administration/hr/workingenvironment/psychological-work-environment/psychological-counselling-service/